WahajAB/8086-Simulator/README.md

-# Ahad Sajjad 8086 Simulator
+# Open the folder "Ahad Sajjad 8086 Simulator".
+# Download the given files in one folder together (including the pictures) and run